AMSteffensen/ProjectExam/readme.md

 # Noroff Project Exam

-This project includes my code for my project Exam as a student at Noroff Front-end Development [Noroff.no](https//www.noroff.no/)
+This project includes my code for my project Exam as a student at Noroff Front-end Development Hosted at live at: https://work.amsteffensen.no/rocketlaunch/

 ## Goals
 --------